Culture of Texas: Rodeo

-In 1997, House Concurrent Resolution No. 21 was adopted by the 75th Legislature of the State of Texas, declaring rodeo as the official sport of Texas.
-The annual Houston Livestock Show and Rodeo is the world's largest known rodeo.
-It is held over 20 days, from late February through early March.
+The Texas Legislature declared rodeo the official state sport in 1997.
+The annual Houston Livestock Show and Rodeo is the world's largest known rodeo by attendance, drawing over 2.7 million visitors over roughly 20 days from late February through early March.
 The event begins with trail rides that originate from several points throughout the state, all of which convene at NRG Park for a barbecue cook-off.
 The rodeo includes typical rodeo events as well as concert performances from major artists and carnival rides.
-The Fort Worth Livestock Show and Rodeo last three weeks in late January and early February.
-It has many traditional rodeos but also a cowboy rodeo and a Mexican rodeo that both have large fan bases.
+The Fort Worth Livestock Show and Rodeo lasts three weeks in late January and early February.
+It has many traditional rodeos as well as a cowboy rodeo and a Mexican rodeo that both have large fan bases.